Detained Activist Declares Hunger Strike, Says He Was Forced To Incriminate Opposition Leaders

-Repression Continues Against Opposition in Georgia
+Repression Continues Against Georgia

-Activist Revaz Kikvadze has written a letter from detention stating that he is being forced to testify against opposition leaders.
+Activist Revaz Kikvadze has written letter from detention stating that he is being forced to testify against opposition leaders.
 He says he is being held illegally and refuses to make false statements.

-Kikvadze’s letter claims that authorities are trying to get him to name opposition politicians as the ones who paid him to participate in demonstrations.
+Kikvadze’ letter claims that authorities are trying to get him to name opposition politicians as the ones who paid him to participate in demonstrations.
 However, Kikvadze denies any wrongdoing, saying he would not make such accusations even if it meant going on a hunger strike.

 Nika Gvaramia was arrested on December 4 while police were raiding a office belonging to the coalition.
 A court sentenced him to 12 days in prison.